February 15, 2022

 Low cash mode

-US bank also has a campus banking feature designed to make it easy for college students to manage their money.
-Features in addition to the student checking account include:
+U.S. Bank also has a campus banking feature designed to make it easy for college students to manage their money.
+It also offers special benefits and rewards beyond the student checking account to students who go to a school that participates in this program.
+These special benefits vary by school, but include:

 Campus card programs